 Required Courses Credit Hours Units Requirements General Biology 6 1.0 May be fulfilled either by a one-year biology course or by two semesters of courses such as anatomy, botany, cell biology, endocrinology, genetics, immunology, microbiology, molecular biology, or zoology.
-Example: SBI101 and/or SBI 102 (offered at CCNM) Physiology 6 1.0 May be fulfilled either by a one-year physiology course or a one-year anatomy and physiology course.
+Example: SBI101 and/or SBI 102 (offered at CCNM) Physiology 6 1.0 May be fulfilled either by a one-year physiology course, one-year anatomy and physiology course or one semester of physiology and one semester of anatomy.
 Example: SPH101 and/or SPH102 (offered at CCNM) Chemistry 6 1.0 May be fulfilled either by a one-year chemistry course or two semesters of any chemistry.
-General, organic and/or biochemistry courses would be accepted towards this require- ment.
+General, organic and/or biochemistry courses would be accepted towards this requirement.
 Example: SGC101 and/or SGC102 (offered at CCNM) Psychology 3 0.5 May be fulfilled either by one semester of introductory psychology, health psychology, developmental psychology, or other similar courses.
-Example: SPS100 Psychology (offered at CCNM) Humanities elective 6 1.0 Acceptable courses include, but are not limited to: sociology, economics, organizational behaviour/management, English, history, women's studies, etc. This elective must include an essay-writing component.
+Example: SPS100 Psychology (offered at CCNM) Humanities elective 6 1.0 Acceptable courses include, but are not limited to: sociology, economics, organizational behaviour/management, English, history, gender studies, etc. This elective must include an essay-writing component.
 Foreign language courses are not accepted towards the humanities prerequisite.
 Example: Lakehead University - Introduction to Sociology